Champa Aur Chambeli

-Champa Aur Chambeli (Sultana Kunji Wali on Geo Entertainment) is a 2017 Pakistani drama serial directed by Faisal Omer Turk, produced by Turk Films and written by Mustafa Hashmi.The drama was first aired 21 April on Geo Kahani.
-The story revolves around the life of two young women, Champa and Chambeli and their mother Sultana.
+Champa Aur Chambeli (also known as Sultana Kunji Wali on Geo Entertainment) is a 2017 Pakistani drama serial directed by Faisal Omer Turk, produced by Turk Films and written by Mustafa Hashmi.The drama was first aired on 21 April on Geo Kahani.
+The story revolves around the life of two young women, Champa and Chambeli, and their mother, Sultana.